Kritika215/Portofolia/README.md

  🌐 Personal Portfolio Website

 Hi!
 I'm Kritika Goyal, a Computer Science student passionate about building clean and interactive web interfaces.
-This is my personal portfolio website showcasing my skills, projects, and contact information.
+This is my personal portfolio website showcasing my skills, projects, and contact information.I strongly believe in implementing the skills learned practically.

 🚀 About This Project